nccgroup/xendbg/README.md

 dependency on LLDB itself.
 The REPL itself, of course, is substantially more basic than that of LLDB.

-Standalone mode has contextual tab-completion for all commands.
-Hit `<tab>` at any point to list completion options; if only one option is available, it will be expanded automatically.

 Type `help` at the REPL for a full list of commands.

 ![REPL mode](demos/xendbg-repl.gif)

+### Features

+* **Contextual tab completion:** Hit `<tab>` at any point to list completion options; if only one option is available, it will be expanded automatically.
+* **Expressions:** Any statements that take numerical values can also take expressions, e.g. `disassemble $rip+0x10 0x20`.
+Besides addition, subtraction, multiplication, division, and parenthesization, expressions also
+  support:
+  * The C-style dereference operator `*`, which will interpret its operand as an address in guest memory and read either a 32- or 64-bit value from that location, depending on the bitness of the guest.
+  * Symbol resolution via the `&` operator.
+* **Symbols:** Symbols can be loaded via `symbol load <filename>`, and thereafter any valid symbol name prefixed with `&` will evaluate to the address of that symbol and can be used in an expression, e.g. `print &rumprun_main1`
+* **Variables:** Any C-style variable name prefaced with a dollar sign `$` is treated as a variable.
+Variables can be set with `set $my_var = {expression}` and unset with `unset $my_var`.
+In addition, when attached to a guest, its registers will be given variable semantics, so they can be read/written directly via the `set`/`print` commands, e.g. `set $rax = $rbx + 0x1337`.

 ## Building